-III.
+IV.
 INVESTMENT CONSULTANT

 The IMRF Board of Trustees requires that its consultant, Callan Associates, use non-discriminatory practices when recommending investment manager candidates and that they maintain a database of emerging and emerged minority and female owned investment managers.
-Callan's database contains 173 minority, female and a person with a disability owned investment managers.
-Included in this amount are 19 real estate, 3 private equity and 14 hedge funds that are minority, female and a person with a disability owned business enterprises.
-Of this number, 171 are currently classified as emerging.
+Callan's database contains 327 minority, female and a person with a disability owned investment managers.
+Included in this amount are 65 real estate, 4 private equity and 19 hedge funds that are minority, female and a person with a disability owned business enterprises.
 A list of these investment managers is attached as Exhibit C.

 Additionally, in 2010 Callan Associates launched Callan Connects to enhance their coverage of emerging manager and minority, woman, and disabled-owned firms (MWDO).
 One day each quarter will be reserved for Callan research professionals to meet with emerging managers (defined as any firm with assets under management between \$10 million and \$3 billion) and MWDO firms, or those majority owned by females, minorities and persons with a disability that have assets under management between \$10 million and \$10 billion.
 Managers will have 30 minutes to present their firm and its products.
-This year, Callan Associates has held Callan Connects in San Francisco, Chicago and New Jersey.
-In total, they have met with 36 different managers through Callan Connects.